 J.N.
 Tata Endowment awards - Predominantly loan scholarships, however selected scholars may also qualify for a gift award.
 Applicants should be Indian nationals and graduates of a recognised Indian university.

-King Abdullah Scholarships Program - Opportunities for Saudi citizens to pursue their undergraduate and graduate university education abroad.
+King Abdullah Scholarships Program - Opportunities for Saudi citizens to pursue undergraduate and graduate university education abroad.

 Lee Kuan Yew Scholarships - Awarded to Singaporean citizens studying a postgraduate course to develop their potential as leaders in their field.